svkucheryavski/mdatools-js/README.md

 ## Decompositions

+Functions can be imported from `'mdatools/decomp'`.

 Methods for computing decomposition of matrices and related methods (e.g. inverse).

 * `qr(X)` — create QR decomposition of `X` using Householder reflections.
 * `inv(X)` — computes inverse of squared matrix `X` using QR decomposition.

 More methods are coming.

+## Modelling

+Functions can be imported from `'mdatools/models'`.

+Methods for fitting various models.
+Every method returns a JSON with fitted model parameters, their inference (where it can be done), as well as performance statistics for a trained data.

+### Linear regression
+* `lmfit(X, y)` — linear regression model (simple or multiple).
+* `lmpredict(m, X)` — computes predictions using MLR model from `lmfit()` and vector or matrix with predictors.